oshibka404/ozorn.in/src/content/blog/line-jumps.md

 There were other questions farther from the code implementation:

-- Should we release it on its own or in pack with other line improvements?
+- Should we release it on its own or in a pack with other line improvements?
 - Marketing communications: how do we announce the feature, who does that?
 - Tutorials: what tutorials need to be updated, who does that?
 - Miro templates: do we need to update any?
 Who does that?

-Certainly, Miro has dedicated people to address most of these questions but we at least needed to make sure those people all were aware of us needing them to solve those questions.
+Certainly, Miro has people dedicated to addressing most of these questions, but we at least needed to make sure those people all were aware of us needing them to solve those questions.

 Thus, one deeper look revealed the whole iceberg below an initially seemingly small task.
 We knew that we needed to treat it as a project worth careful grooming and maybe even scope cut.
 Not great but way better than finding it out amid the implementation phase.